 2. Get a Business phone number.
 Having a number in the Yellow Pages will get you more business than you might imagine.
 And, a simple line listing usually comes free with every number.
 Include your Business number on your cards.

 3. Create a Website.
 Just about everyone has a Website, these days!
 Easy to set up, even for a novice.
 You can start one up for free, saving your money until you get the ball rolling.
 Weebly, for example, allows you to purchase a domain name from somewhere else and host it on their site for free.
-Dream Host has domain names available for as low as $9.95 per year.
+Bluehost has .com addresses available for as low as $12.99 for the 1st year and many for less than that!
 Plan ahead so that the company you sign with for free will be the one you pay for later.
 That way, people who have bookmarked your site won't find a dead link if your site changes servers.
 If it does, be sure to create a 301 redirect.
 While I'm at it, get an e-mail address in you business name with the company you choose to host your website.
 Once you have a website, don't forget to submit the address to Google, Bing and Yahoo! search engines.
 Include your web address on your Business Card.

 4. Make your own signage.
 You can buy peel-n-stick vinyl lettering and advertise on your vehicle(s), your store front windows or on a movable site sign or yard sign.
 Buy a kit and make a magnetic sign.
 If you know someone in Real-estate, the signs they use are the perfect size to stick in a customer's yard to advertise your work.
 Online companies such as Sign*A*Rama & Sign Depot can produce cheap signs in bulk, for about $1 a piece.
 The best time for a site sign is while the job is being performed.
 Leave it up for a day or two afterward so people can see the finished results.
 Don't spend too much on signs though, since the competition might come along and steal them.
 Ordinances regulate signage.
 These include permits, size of the sign & lettering, placement and information displayed such as Company Name, Phone Number, DOT#, Certifications, Licenses, Membership & Association #'s.
 Regulations vary from City to City.
 Contact your local Planning & Zoning Department for specifics.